plone/training/transmogrifier/pipeline.rst

 First is the `[transmogrifer]` part which specifies the steps to run and their order.
 **The order is very important!**
+Each item in the import will run the steps in this order.
 Each line corresponds to a part defined later in the file.
 Comments can be added to this file with `#`